 Guidelines for Applying Reduction Criteria

 Forms.
 Principals shall use standardized forms developed by the Superintendent/Designee for use in applying the reduction criteria.
 A form for each employee that has been considered for reduction, even if not proposed for reduction, shall be attached to the Reduction Plan.

+Order of Reductions.
+Principals shall reduce one-year hires and part-time employees prior to reducing any full-time teacher, when there is a full-time teacher within the school who could fill the one-year hire’s or part-time teacher’s assignments.

 Tier One Weight.
 Tier One criteria shall generally be given greater weight than Tier Two criteria.
 In order to propose the reduction of an employee with strong Tier One criteria over an employee with weaker Tier One criteria, principals must articulate convincing, fact-based reasons for the decision in their Reduction Plans.